gagan987123/AST_JAVA/Package/README.md

-# Java AST Parser
+# Java AST Parser & Generator

-A lightweight, focused Java Abstract Syntax Tree (AST) parser built in JavaScript.
-Designed specifically for parsing Java methods, constructors, imports, and class structures.
+A lightweight, focused Java Abstract Syntax Tree (AST) parser and code generator built in JavaScript.
+Designed specifically for parsing Java methods, constructors, imports, and class structures, as well as generating Java code from AST.

 ## Features